 Here is the obligatory reminder about a CO2 regulator’s compatibility with gas cylinders:

 If you have many different types of CO2 cylinders that you’ll be interchanging, you should go for a CO2 regulator that is compatible with them.
-This will save you from having to buy various models of regulators.
-If you have only one CO2 gas cylinder, make sure the regulator you buy agrees with it to keep you from having to return it to the seller for the right one.
+If you have only one CO2 gas cylinder, make sure the regulator you buy agrees with it.

 To find the best type of CO2 regulator for your particular aquarium you’ll need to consider the advantages of a model and compare it to your personal preferences and goals.

-The ones that I’ve reviewed here have either proven themselves to me personally or someone I know in real life.
+The CO2 regulators that I’ve reviewed here have either proven themselves to me personally or someone I know in real life.